-The Canadian Gaming Association (CGA) is a not-for-profit organization that works to advance the evolution of Canada’s gaming industry.
+The Canadian Gaming Association (CGA) is the national trade association that works to advance the evolution of Canada’s gaming industry.
 The association’s mandate is to promote the economic value of gaming in Canada; use research, innovation, and best practices to help the industry advance; and create productive dialogue among stakeholders.

 |Annual Fee-CDN Dollars||Basis of Dues - Global Gross Gaming Revenue|